oktadev/schematics/README.md

       android:theme="@style/AppTheme.NoActionBarLaunch">
 ```

-Open your project in Android Studio and run your app.
+Open `platforms/android` in Android Studio and run your app.

 ### Android and Capacitor